-Additionally, ACLI supports rules to require all financial professionals, when making a recommendation to act with care, skill, prudence, and diligence based on the consumer's financial needs and objectives.
-The rules should require financial professionals to avoid or otherwise reasonably manage material conflicts of interest, a financial interest that a reasonable person would expect to affect the impartiality of a recommendation.
+Additionally, ACLI supports rules to require all financial professionals, when making a recommendation, to act in the consumer's best interest - with care, skill and diligence - based on the consumer's financial needs and objectives.
+Consumers should know about the types and scope of services to be provided and compensation to be received by the financial professional.
+ACLI also supports requirements to identify and eliminate or mitigate and disclose conflicts of interest.
+This is consistent with the Regulation Best Interest adopted in June 2019 by the SEC.